-A traditional way to introduce Chinese & Japanese culture!
+A traditional way to introduce Chinese and Japanese culture!

 Let’s take an overview to unlock the treasure chest of Asian artists’ masterpieces…